ATClus/tab_focus_sync/README.md

 > Check the browser console for log messages regarding connection status and tracking events.

+## How It Works
+### Establishing Connection:
+The extension connects to the ClusterFocus using a WebSocket connection at the specified hubUrl.

+### Tab Tracking:
+- Activation & Updates: On tab activation or update, the extension calls StartTabTracking with the tab's title and URL.
+- Removal: When a tab is closed, StopTabTracking is invoked to end tracking.
+- Window Focus: If the browser loses window focus, tracking stops; when focus is regained, the active tab is queried and tracked again.
+- Inactivity Management: An inactivity timer is set to 60 minutes.
+If no tab activity occurs within this interval, tracking is automatically stopped.

 ## Contributing
 Contributions are welcome.
 If you encounter any issues or have suggestions, please open an issue or submit a pull request.